reimannsarah/pig-dice/README.md

 Code: runTurn();
 Expected Output: newTurn = { userScore: [an array], computerScore: [an array] }

+Test: "It will add 1 to the global variable turnCounter, every time the user/computer rolls a 1"
+Code: runTurn(); until roll = 1
+Expected Out: 1

 Describe: TurnScore.prototype.addTurnScores():

 Test: "it will add together the scores in the score arrays for both the user and the computer"
 Code: newTurn.addTurnScores();
 Expected Output: { userScore: 0, computerScore: 0}